Fifth-year head coach is the fifth coach in program history with 100 wins

 A fiery competitor as a coach and athlete, Tartamella was a two-sport star at Smithtown High School, enjoying success as a basketball and baseball player.
-His success as a prep star resulted in numerous scholarship offers before an injury ended his promising playing career and led him to coaching.
+His success as a prep standout resulted in numerous scholarship offers before an injury ended his promising playing career and led him to coaching.

 Tartamella and his wife, Shannon, reside in Long Island, New York.
-The couple has two sons, three-year-old Brady and J.J., born in June 2014.
+The couple has two sons, four-year-old Brady and J.J., born in June 2014.